Tamahagane/huppertz-consulting/_posts/2020-08-04-data-science-contract-contents.md

 ## Hardware provided or BYOD

 If your client is providing you with hardware and you don't bring your own device, make sure it's fast and has sufficient RAM.
 The minimum nowadays should be 16 GB RAM for batch processing of any significant amount of data.
-Of course the price of RAM is minute compared to the overall budget of the average project and enough RAM to avoid swapping to disk can save you hours if not days over the course of a larger project.
+Of course the price of RAM is neglegible compared to the overall budget of the average project and enough RAM to avoid swapping to disk can save you hours if not days over the course of a larger project.

 ## Third Party Tools